Ferpgodoy/dw_gcp_example/include/transformation/brazilian_elections_readme.md

 ## BRONZE Layer

 The BRONZE layer creates external tables over the latest snapshots of raw CSV files.
 This layer ingests the data without transformations and keeps the raw structure intact.
-All BRONZE tables are accessed via external tables under the `raw` schema.
+All BRONZE tables are ingested after accessing GCS CSV files via external tables under the `raw` schema.

 ## SILVER Layer